+380 + area code + local number

 Prepaid rate, shown before the call connects.
 No hidden fees.

 Type the full international number: +380 followed by the local subscriber number.
-That's the whole recipe.
-No special prefixes, no secret codes.
+Use the destination's international format rather than a domestic shortcut.

 Ukraine commonly uses Ukrainian and English.
 The clock you care about is Ukraine time • UTC+2 / UTC+3 seasonal.
 After that, the ideal window comes down to who you're trying to reach.